Final Essay

 Figure 5.
 Jo Dalgety, A Wonder-waking Project, river mud and watercolour on paper, 2025.

-In Aotearoa, landscape painting has been instrumental in constructing and reinforcing perceptions of place.
+In Aotearoa landscape painting has been instrumental in constructing and reinforcing perceptions of place.
 The visual traditions introduced by European painters frequently perpetuated colonial narratives that framed the land as vacant, untamed, or awaiting cultivation, effectively erasing the complex relationships Māori maintained with their ancestral environment.
-Picturesque imagery played a strategic role in colonial enterprise, with the New Zealand Company employing picturesque paintings to attract prospective European settlers.
-As ecologist Geoff Park writes, ”New Zealanders have a particular thing about picturesque scenery, it has probably more than a little to do with its persistence in our brief history.”[1]
-This visual tradition persists in contemporary tourism, where picturesque photography continues to idealise the landscape and promote Aotearoa as an unspoiled destination.
+Picturesque imagery played a strategic role in colonial enterprise with the New Zealand Company employing these types of paintings to attract prospective European settlers.
+Ecologist Geoff Park observed that “New Zealanders have a particular thing about picturesque scenery; it has probably more than a little to do with its persistence in our brief history.”[1]
+This enduring visual tradition remains embedded in contemporary tourism, idealising the landscape of Aotearoa as an untouched and unspoiled paradise.

-I am focusing on the Hauraki Plains in Piako, previously home to a vast kahikatea forest that has now completely disappeared.
+The focus of the practice is on the Hauraki Plains in Piako, previously home to a vast kahikatea forest that has now completely disappeared.
 Once the country’s largest wetland, the Piako area held immense significance for Māori who valued it as a source of food and resource; a highly productive, carefully managed taonga.
-Indigenous people recognise the deep, intrinsic connection between people, whenua (land), and the natural world.
+Indigenous people recognise the deep intrinsic connection between people, whenua (land), and the natural world.
 European settlers viewed wetlands as swamps, and their stagnant water systems as wastelands, largely due to the belief that they harboured toxic miasma and bred disease.
 This perception, transported from Europe, fuelled the drive to drain and transform New Zealand’s landscapes.[2]

-The practice is grounded in an awareness of the loss and devastation inflicted on land, flora, fauna, and human communities when decisions are driven solely by profit, and the consequences of choices made without consideration for long-term ecological or social impacts, where financial gain eclipses respect for the natural world.
+This body of work is grounded in an awareness of the loss and devastation inflicted on land, flora, fauna, and human communities when decisions are driven solely by profit, and the consequences of choices made without consideration to long-term ecological or social impacts, where financial gain eclipses respect for the natural world.

 Figure 6.
 Research image of the Hauraki Plains from Back Miranda Road, November 2024.
 (Photograph by the author).